R is a programming language that many researchers use for transforming and manipulating data. It is also used to perform statistical analyses.

 To open a new script, press the Open New icon in the top left hand corner, then select R Script.

 This is your new script.
-You can write your R code in here.
+You can write your code or copy and paste code from others into here.

 Adding the Script below to R makes it easy to combine CSV files containing your task or questionnaire data into a single CSV file.
 The CSV will be formatted so that the final row of one CSV is followed by the first row of the next CSV